Estimation of Risk Contributions with MCMC: MCMC estimators

-Since the candidate is drawn independently of the current position, this $q$ is called the {\it independent} proposal distribution.
-The two proposal distributions, the random walk and the independent proposals, are widely used due to their simplicity.
+This $q$ is called the {\it independent} proposal distribution.
+The two proposal distributions---random walk and independent---are widely used due to their simplicities.
 However, these proposal distributions often fail to perform well when the target distribution $\pi$ is heavy-tailed.
-To overcome this problem, we finally introduce the {\it mixed preconditioned Crank-Nicolson (MpCN)} proposal distribution (proposed by Kamatani, 2014).
+To overcome this problem, the {\it mixed preconditioned Crank-Nicolson (MpCN)} proposal distribution is proposed by \citet{kamatani2014efficient}.
 This proposal distribution updates the candidate according to the following process: